rix0rrr/gcl/MOTIVATION.md

 ### Comments

-In a complex configuration, you'd more likely that not want to add comments telling the people after you why things are the way they are.
+In a complex configuration, you're more likely that not wanting to add comments telling the people after you why things are the way they are.
 JSON has not been designed for this, and there is no way to add comments to your JSON configuration file.